Clarence Earl Gideon: Second trial

-Police Detective Duell Pitts referred to his notes and stated that the following had been stolen from the Bay Harbor Poolroom: 4 fifths of wine, 12 bottles of Coca-Cola, 12 cans of beer, approximately $5 from the cigarette machine, and approximately $60 from the juke box.
+Police Detective Duell Pitts referred to his notes and stated that the following had been stolen from the Bay Harbor Pool Room: 4 fifths of wine, 12 bottles of Coca-Cola, 12 cans of beer, approximately $5 from the cigarette machine, and approximately $60 from the juke box.
 All of the money was in coins.
 Detective Pitts stated that Gideon had approximately $25 of coins on him when arrested.

-Turner also received a statement from the cab driver who transported Gideon from the phone booth outside Henderson’s Grocery & Market to a bar in Panama City, stating that Gideon was carrying neither wine, beer, nor Coca-Cola when he picked him up, even though Cook testified that he watched Gideon walk from the pool hall to the phone, then wait for a cab.
+Turner also received a statement from the cab driver who transported Gideon from the phone booth outside Henderson's Grocery & Market to a bar in Panama City, stating that Gideon was carrying neither wine, beer, nor Coca-Cola when he picked him up, even though Cook testified that he watched Gideon walk from the pool hall to the phone, then wait for a cab.
 However, the driver did testify that Gideon paid for the ride with six quarters.

-The Prosecution brought out that Gideon had said to the cab driver, “If anyone asks where you left me off, you don’t know, you haven’t seen me.”
-The Defense brought out that Gideon had said the same thing on other occasions, with the cab driver saying, “I understand it was his wife — he had trouble with his wife.”
-And this part about Gideon saying the same thing previously had not been brought out in the first trial.
+The prosecution brought out that Gideon had said to the cab driver, "If anyone asks where you left me off, you don't know, you haven't seen me."
+The defense stated that Gideon had said the same thing on other occasions, with the cab driver stating, "I understand it was his wife — he had trouble with his wife."
+This second part had not been brought out in the first trial.

 The jury acquitted Gideon after an hour of deliberation.

-Anthony Lewis wrote, “Gideon’s insistence on having a local lawyer — Fred Turner — may well have won the case for him.
+Anthony Lewis wrote, "Gideon's insistence on having a local lawyer — Fred Turner — may well have won the case for him.
 It is doubtful that the Civil Liberties Union lawyers from Miami could have been so effective with a Panama City jury.

+Children

+Abe Fortas asked Gideon to send him an autobiographical letter.
+In response, Gideon wrote a 22-page, hand-printed letter on prison stationery, with a major concern expressed in the letter being for the well-being and custody of his children.

+In the letter, Gideon wrote that although the Florida state welfare agency temporarily provided a lesser amount, they did not provide the regular, ongoing amount of child welfare because both he and his wife had criminal records.
+A local church provided some additional help.
+And while Gideon and his wife were separated, he had an arrangement with a Florida welfare agency for him to provide $45 a week, which was then transferred to his family.

+Gideon concluded his letter by writing, "Thank you for reading all of this.
+Please try to believe that all I want now from life is the chance for the love of my children the only real love I have ever had."

+Gideon's half-brother, who was a sergeant in the U.S. Air Force, moving back home from Japan, adopted the children.

 Legacy

-In 1963, Robert F. Kennedy remarked about the case:
+In 1963, then United States Attorney General Robert F. Kennedy remarked about the case: